-If the AMF determines that the S-NSSAI which has been replaced is available again, the AMF provides the updated alternative NSSAI excluding the S-NSSAI which has been replaced and the corresponding alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.
+If the AMF determines that the S-NSSAI which has been replaced is available again and the alternative S-NSSAI is only used for network slice replacement, the AMF shall provide the updated alternative NSSAI excluding the S-NSSAI which has been replaced and the corresponding alternative S-NSSAI and the updated allowed NSSAI excluding the alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.
+And if the alternative S-NSSAI is not part of subscribed S-NSSAI(s), the AMF shall provide the updated configured NSSAI excluding the alternative S-NSSAI to the UE.